pranavpandey86/EventBooking/MASTER-ROADMAP.md

 - ✅ EventManagement service fully implemented and tested
 - ✅ Clean architecture with all layers working
 - ✅ Repository pattern with async operations
-- ✅ Complete CRUD API with 8 endpoints (upgraded from 7)
+- ✅ Complete CRUD API with 8 endpoints
 - ✅ Entity Framework Core integration with SQL Server
 - ✅ Docker containerization with multi-service orchestration
 - ✅ Health monitoring with comprehensive checks